 Whenever someone is treated differently than someone else, it creates hostility for the person experiencing the unfair treatment.
 This then encourages one to have a burning dislike and resentment for that person.
 The same goes for people of different races.
 When a black person sees a white person getting special treatment – such as getting away with crimes a black person would be arrested for – it once again encourages resentment to that race, even if out of jealousy.
 The same goes for white Americans when they feel obligated to refer to black Americans as “African-Americans” when they are in fact American-born citizens, when they are not themselves called “European-American” because of their European roots.
 And why can’t people just be called “Americans”?
 Why the need to distinguish.
 It’s like saying one race is more American than the other.
 Do other countries take this approach and provide special treatment for minority citizens.
 I think not.
 The United States may be the only the country in the world that erroneously refers to its American-born black citizens as “African” anything, even though they are not natives of Africa.

 To conclude, America is land of many societal and ethnic problems, most of which are deeply rooted in racial tension, unfortunately.
 And this may stem from the language that is being used, the language that is generally accepted, when referring to individuals of various races of American citizens.
 Nonetheless, the country has come a long way since the even more negative and hostile terms used a century ago and longer.
 This kind of backwards racism does nothing but hold the country back from progress.
 It creates a divide among classes and races, so people see barriers among each other – not bridges that connect different kinds of people.
 We see the problems deriving from slavery even today, problems that may never cease to exist.
 These problems are even more exacerbated because black Americans were promised first-class citizenship, but this promise was never delivered.
 Maybe it was never meant to be delivered.

 Need a professionally written essay on a similar topic?
-Contact out writers!
+Contact our online custom essay service!